Neuromorphic Machine Intelligence Lab

 Cognition, Neuroscience and Machine Learning

-Dr. Emre Neftci received his degree in Physics at EPF Lausanne and his PhD with Prof. Indiveri in Neuroinformatics at the Institute of Neuroinformatics, ETH Zurich.
-His thesis described a methodology for synthesizing state-dependent computations in mixed-signal neuromorphic systems.
-Later, in 2012, Dr. Neftci joined the Insitute of Neural Computation (INC), UC San Diego as a post-doctoral fellow in the lab of Gert Cauwenberghs to investigate models for probabilistic state-dependent sensorimotor processing in large-scale multi-neuron systems.
-Since 2015, Dr. Neftci is an assistant professor in the department of Cognitive Sciences at UC Irvine.
+Dr. Emre Neftci received his degree in Physics at EPF Lausanne and his PhD at ETH Zurich in neuromorphic computing.
+He continued his research at UC San Diego as a post-doctoral fellow in the lab of Gert Cauwenberghs to investigate neural models for probabilistic state-dependent sensorimotor learning and processing in large-scale multi-neuron systems.
+Since 2015, Dr. Neftci is an assistant professor in the department of Cognitive Sciences and Computer Science at UC Irvine.
 His current research focuses on theoretical and computational modeling of learning in neural systems that exploit the characteristics of neuromorphic hardware.

 Georgios Detorakis holds a degree in Applied Mathematics from the University of Crete, a master degree in Brain and Mind Sciences from the University of Crete and he received his PhD in Computational Neuroscience at INRIA and University of Lorraine, France.
 His thesis focused on modeling the topographic organization of a part of primary somatosensory cortex of monkeys using the theory of neural fields as computational/mathematical framework.